 You can place the battery on a battery charger (using the steps above) to fully charge it before placing it in your Cub Cadet mower or you can jump-start it.

-Grab your jumper cables and hook up the red positive (+) cables first to the lawn mower and then to the car battery.
+Grab your jumper cables and hook up the red positive (+) cables first to the positive terminal on the mower and then to the positive terminal on the car battery.

-Then take the black negative (-) cable and place it on the lawn mower battery negative post.
-Hook the black car side cable and connect it to the frame bolt or alternator bracket on the car.
+Then take the black negative (-) cable and place it on the car battery’s negative terminal.
+Connect the black mower side cable to the frame of the mower.

 Once again, you can check the condition of the battery with a volt meter to see how the battery is charging.